RatiaSB/DigitalPortfolio/README.md

 ### 🧠 Reflection (STAR)
 **Situation**:
-I needed to create a professional CV for job applications.
+I recognized the critical need to develop a professional and impactful CV for my job applications.
 **Task**:
-Attended online course about to Design a clear, concise, and well-structured resume.
+I attended an online course specifically focused on designing a clear, concise, and well-structured resume that effectively highlights my qualifications.
 **Action**:
-Used a template, tailored my content, and got feedback from peers.
+I strategically utilized a professional template from Microsoft office, meticulously tailored my content to specific roles, and actively sought and incorporated feedback from peers to refine my document.
 **Result**:
-Received compliments on clarity and relevance from a career mentor.
+As a direct outcome, I received positive feedback from a career mentor, who complimented the clarity and relevance of my CV.

 ---